Preparing for Your Pet's Appointment

 - One of our licensed veterinary technicians will come and talk to you.
 He or she will ask specific questions regarding your pet's medical history and your primary concerns.
 They may also provide an explanation of procedures or diagnostics to be performed.
 Sometimes blood or urine samples may be collected from your pet.

 - The doctor will then introduce himself and review your pet's medical history and discuss your concerns.
 Your pet will have a thorough examination.
 The findings of the examination will be discussed and explained.
 The diagnostic, treatment or wellness plan will also be discussed.
 Please ask any question you need answered to better understand your pet's condition or plan.
 Procedures will be performed after they are discussed and your consent is given.
-An estimate can be provided upon request for outpatient procedures and will be provided for all hospitalizations.
+A treatment plan can be provided upon request for outpatient procedures and will be provided for all hospitalizations.

 - The Compassionate Care health care team will provide you with additional information pertaining to your pet's physical examination and review all recommendations.
 Once again, please ask questions.
 Most initial consultations, whether for new puppy and kitten evaluations or for complicated medical consultations, last approximately 45-60 minutes.

-- At the end of your appointment discharge instructions will be provided and reviewed.
+- At the end of your appointment, discharge instructions will be provided and reviewed.
 In addition, your pet's next progress consultation will be scheduled.
 Follow up phone calls regarding lab results will be made when the lab results are available.
 Please leave both daytime and evening phone numbers to contact you.